 Thank you for considering Two Ducks Concrete for your residential concrete project!
 We look forward to working with you.

 The following is important information that may be helpful during the bidding and concrete construction process.
-For more information, or to request a quote from our concrete contractors in Battle Creek MI, call (269) 963-6263.
+For more information, or to Free Estimate from our concrete contractors in Battle Creek MI, call (269) 963-6263.

 What You Should Know About Our Services